wharfkit/website/src/lib/docs/ContractKit/Table.md

 ### Arguments

-The `Table` constructor accepts an object containing all the required configuration data:
+The `Table` constructor accepts an object containing the following configuration data:

 - `abi`: The [ABI](/docs/antelope/abi) definition for the contract.
 - `account`: The name of the account that the contract is deployed to.
 - `name`: The name of the table to retrieve.
-- `client`: An instance of an [APIClient](/docs/antelope/api-client) that will be used to communicate with the blockchain.
+- `client`: An instance of an [APIClient](/docs/antelope/api-client) that will be used to fetch blockchain data.

 ### Options

-The `Table` constructor also acceptssome  optional configuration data in the single parameter:
+The `Table` constructor also accepts some options:

-- `rowType`: The type of the rows returned by the table.
-This is used to cast the data returned by the blockchain into a specific type.
+- `rowType`: The data type of the rows returned by the `Table` instance.
-- `defaultRowLimit`: The default number of rows to fetch when using the `all` method.
+- `defaultRowLimit`: The default number of rows to fetch when using the `all` and `query` methods.
-- `defaultScope`: The default scope to use when fetching rows from the table.
+- `defaultScope`: The default scope to use when fetching table rows.

 ## Usage